Auelocks/bikeshare/README.md

 This analysis will utilize data from the Citi Bike program in NYC, New York to see if it is worthwhile to invest in a similar program in Des Moines, Iowa.
 The data from this study is extracted from public files released through [Citi Bike NYC](https://www.citibikenyc.com/system-data) and is focused on data from August 2019.

-Data visualizations can be viewed via Tableau public: <https://public.tableau.com/app/profile/noelle.garza/viz/NYCCitibikeStory_16274229283040/NYCCitibikeAnalysis>
+Data visualizations can be viewed via [Tableau Public for Noelle Garza](https://public.tableau.com/app/profile/noelle.garza/viz/NYCCitibikeStory_16274229283040/NYCCitibikeAnalysis)

 ## Results